dong-hao/EM3DVP/README.md

 ## Contributing

-Those who are willing to contribute are welcomed to try - but I probably won't have the time to review the commits frequently (not that I would expect there will be many, also).
+Those who are willing to contribute are welcomed to try - but I probably won't have the time to review the commits frequently (not that I would expect there will be any).

 1. Fork it (<https://github.com/dong-hao/EM3DVP/fork>)
 2. Create your feature branch (`git checkout -b feature/somename`)
-3. Commit your changes (`git commit -am 'Add some name'`)
+3. Commit your changes (`git commit -am 'Add some features'`)
 4. Push to the branch (`git push origin feature/somename`)
-5. Create a new Pull Request
+5. Create a new Pull Request and go through 1-4 again

 ## Commercial Usage